dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 integer_scaling = off
 ```

-If you don't have a 4K or monitor or you like to play your games in windowed
+If you don't have a 4K monitor or you like to play your games in windowed
 mode, you'll need to experiment a bit---some monitor resolution, window size,
 and DOS video mode combinations look fine without integer scaling, some will
 result in interference patterns.